Cc618/Cc-Collections/README.md

-# Cc-Vector
+# Cc-Collections
-Provides tools for vector calculus.
+Provides tools to store data.

+## Objects
+- Array : Stores data linearly.
+The size can be changed by reallocation only (semi dynamic array).

 ## Project Structure
 - include : Header files